<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 Why Cybersecurity Leaders Need a Risk Assessment Matrix

 As more executive management teams are demanding greater visibility into cybersecurity operations, the ability to aggregate risks and present the risk impact and the controls to mitigate is critical.
-Especially for cybersecurity leaders who, to this point, have operated siloed from teams managing other types of risk facing the organization, presenting cyber risk analyses and data in a way that aligns with existing reporting methods.
+Especially for cybersecurity leaders who, to this point, have operated siloed from teams managing other types of risk facing the organization, presenting cyber risk analyses and data in a way that aligns with existing cyber risk management reporting methods.

 From an internal perspective, risk matrices enable greater transparency across the information security organization and help contextualize risk management efforts around business objectives.
 Where many teams can get lost in the minutiae of managing risks, cyber risk matrices add a greater understanding of how their efforts contribute to business growth.
 Furthermore, risk matrices enable more informed project management, empowering project managers to understand where to begin when assessing risks and determining the best course of action to mitigate a project’s risks.
 A risk matrix helps your information security organization understand how its efforts align with the business and bring its thought process to how risk control and mitigation affect the business.